lowRISC/opentitan/hw/ip/dma/doc/theory_of_operation.md

     interrupt times the FIFO read data width).
 -   [*Transfer Width*](../data/dma.hjson#transfer_width): Width of each transaction (equivalent to FIFO read data width).
--   [*Limit register*](../data/dma.hjson#dst_addr_limit_lo): Marks the end of the buffer used to write 'total size' worth of data payloads if memory buffer auto-increment feature is used.
-DMAC shall set an overflow indication if the buffer limit is reached.
 -   [*DMAC Control register*](../data/dma.hjson#control):

     -   Opcode: Type of operation requested.
 Typically set to copy